cheri2024/UVM-Verification-of-Synchronous-FIFO/README.md

-# UVM Verification of Synchronous FIFO
+# UVM Verification of Asynchronous FIFO
-Implementation of a Synchronous FIFO whose funcntionality is verified using UVM.
+Implementation of a Asynchronous FIFO whose funcntionality is verified using UVM.